Updated February 10, 2021

 - Book a phone/webcam appointment or attend a virtual workshop with a career advisor from the Centre for Career Action (CCA) who can help you with your work search, networking strategy, self-introduction and application documents.

-- Check out the CCA’s “Skill up this fall term” resource for tips on finding work in the current climate, including work search strategies, resources for students and other things you can do to develop skills if your plans to find work change.
+- Check out the CCA’s “Skill up” resource for tips on finding work in the current climate, including work search strategies, resources for students and other things you can do to develop skills if your plans to find work change.

 - Learn how to make informed and safe employment decisions by asking the right questions during your interviews.
 This resource contains tips from the CCA's team of career advisors, as well as sample questions you can ask about remote positions, in-person positions and interview logistics in light of COVID-19.